Tethik/terraform-aws-elasticsearch/README.md

 By default AWS ElasticSearch requires any requests to it to be signed by an IAM credential that has the correct authorization.
 I still need to figure out how would this actually work in practice with Logstash/Beats.

+## TODO

+My own little todolist before I sign off on this task:

+1. Fix Alerting
+2. Modularize it.
+Either one big module or separate for cluster, dashboard and alerts.
+3. Versioning (just git flow)
+4. Documentation / Writing down what I would do further work on.

 ## Sources

 VPC ES setup